 When you are applying for jobs, it's important to give your resume a title that makes it clear that the resume is yours, not just that of any random candidate.

-If you can fit it; use both your first name and last name (or just your last name).
-That way your resume won't get confused with someone with the same first name.
+If you can fit it, use both your first name and last name.
+This way, your resume won't get confused with someone else's resume with the same name.

 Get rid of those numbers and codes when you submit your resume.
 An employer might get the impression that the job is halfway down a long list of potential opportunities.
 A hiring manager who sees “resume-10” as part of your file name will wonder what resumes 1 through 9 looked like and whether you’re just applying for every job in town.